 Namely, when you are saving every penny you have to pay off your huge mound of debt.
 And you see your old friend from high school on social media is traveling to Greece.

 There are times when you are going to want to drop the budget and do whatever you want.
-In those times, it’s so important to remember what drove you to budgeting in the first place.
+In those times, it’s so important to remember what drove you to budget in the first place.